liquidev/liquidev/README.md

 | :-: | --- | :-:
 | [Lite XL] | Testing & QA, plugins, bug fixing, and features | 2021 |
 | [Processing] | Minor code contributions and community help | 2017 |

+### Incomplete

+Just so you don't think I'm some indestructible gigachad.
+The following projects are unusable, in a before-MVP stage, or totally abandoned.

+- 🤚 **[dawd³](https://github.com/liquidev/dawd3)** - Minecraft modular audio experiments.
+Makes sound but not music.
+- 🤚 **[Fizzerb](https://github.com/liquidev/fizzerb)** - Physically-based path traced reverb experiment.
+Barebones but works.
+- 🕗 **[pod:renn](https://github.com/liquidev/podrenn)** - _Now this is podracing._ This was going to be a podracing game, but game design is hard.
+- 🕗 **[VVVVVV](https://github.com/liquidev/VVVVVV)** - Port of VVVVVV to the PlayStation Portable.
+Barely playable, software rendered so suffers from low FPS.
+PSP SDK docs really didn't make this easy.
+- ⏹ **[tsuki](https://github.com/liquidev/tsuki)** - Programmer-oriented compiled programming language.
+Gave up on it because Rust already exists and suits my needs perfectly well.
+Compiler emits machine code but doesn't do anything interesting.
+- ⏹ **[hayago](https://github.com/liquidev/hayago)** - Statically-typed scripting language.
+“Like Nim, but with braces!”™ This one has a long history and I eventually just got bored (both of this project and Nim.)
+- ⏹ **[Planet Overgamma](https://github.com/liquidev/planet-overgamma)** - A game about crashing on an unknown planet and using automation to survive and thrive.
+This one had so many rewrites it would make your head spin.
+I got bored of it.

+Legend:
+- 🤚 **On hold**
+- 🕗 **Maybe someday**
+- ⏹ **Abandoned**

   [Godot]: https://godotengine.org/
   [Fabric]: https://fabricmc.net/